Mattlister/FilmDBMain/README.md

 * For me as a user, I would like:

-1. The site to look nice and be a pleasure to use.
-I want it to be well designed and the functionailty of the website to work as expected.
+1. The website to look good and be a pleasure to use.
+I want it to be well designed and the functionailty of the site to work as expected.

 2. To register or login with ease and create or update reviews.
-I also want to be able to have full optional changes to these reviews if I require.
+I also want to be able to have full optional changes to these reviews if required.

-3. To be able to use the search movie function for a movie I have an interest in.
+3. To use the search function to look for a movie I may be interested in.
 Once done, I can then search the database and find reviews on that film.
 If I find one, great but if not, I can then watch the film and create a review that will provide information to someone else.

 4. I don't want it to be confusing to use which might put me off from using the site.

 5. Searching for a movie to be a simple experience and I can find more information from a review or follow a link to the imdb site for more info if needed.

- * For me as a developer, I would like:
+ * For me as a developer:

- * I've enjoyed working with Python and Flask and the capabilities it provides.
+ * I've enjoyed working with Python and Flask as I prefer it to JavaScript and the capabilities it provides.
 I'd like to use the programming language to create more applications and websites.

  * I'd like to see the website/ application to grow as fans create reviews and build the database.

-I'd like users to become moderators to help build the site to something more.
+ * I'd like users to become moderators to help build the site to something more.

  * I'd like it to become profitable if it were a real site.
 To do this, trailers would have advertisements to create revenue.

-### User Goals
+### User and Project Goals

-I would also like the user:
+I would also like users:

   * To share what they think of what they see in todays visual entertainment market.
 A fan can watch any type of movie they want excluding adult material films and upload information about it.
 If it's a multi million pound oscar winner that's designed to showcase the talents of a new or existing director, a multi million pound flop with an incredible cast list all the way down to a free handheld open new movie by an unknown director starting their career.
 They've put their heart and soul into the film and shared it on YouTube, the users at FilmDB can watch it, review and share the film for others to see.
 I want this to be an easy to use quick experience that will grow as time goes.
 It's for everyone and it stems from the most passionate of the small and large screen art form.
 The website is an open source application and technically built by the users to create word and mouth of everything they see.